November 11, 2011

 We saw yesterday that Jesus threw fear into the demon before him.
 Today, we will see Jesus exercise His power over the demon.
 This picture of Jesus casting out the demon should bring hope and comfort to our lives because Jesus loves everyone, even demon-possessed people.
 Jesus proclaims liberty to captives, so that they may return to the Shepherd and Guardian of their souls.

 Jesus Rebuked Him.
-In Mark 1:25, page 1558, Jesus rebuked the demon within the man.
+In Mark 1:25, Jesus rebuked the demon within the man.
 Jesus commanded the demon directly, and completely comprehended the spiritual presence of the demon within the man.
 In our lives, we must likewise depend upon Jesus and His power to resist the devil and his demons.
-This term “rebuked” describes the action of Jesus in opposing and restraining the storming wind and sea (Mark 4:39, page 1565), to warn the disciples to tell no one about Him (Mark 8:30, page 1573), to rebuke Peter for setting his mind on man’s interest and not God’s interest (Mark 8:33, page 1574), and to rebuke a deaf and mute spirit (Mark 9:25, page 1575).
-As believers, we should be careful not to pronounce railing judgment against the devil and his demons, but to say “The Lord rebuke you!”
-(Jude 8-10, page 1912).
+This term “rebuked” describes the action of Jesus in opposing and restraining the storming wind and sea (Mark 4:39), to warn the disciples to tell no one about Him (Mark 8:30), to rebuke Peter for setting his mind on man’s interest and not God’s interest (Mark 8:33), and to rebuke a deaf and mute spirit (Mark 9:25).
+As believers, we should be careful not to pronounce a railing judgment against the devil and his demons, but to say “The Lord rebuke you!”
+(Jude 8-10).

-Be Quit and Come Out of Him.
-Jesus gives very specific commands to the demon: (1) be quiet and (2) come out of him (Mark 1:25, page 1558).
+Be Quiet and Come Out of Him.
+Jesus gives very specific commands to the demon: (1) be quiet and (2) come out of him (Mark 1:25).
 In the first command, we see Jesus silencing this demon who had already identified Him.
-Jesus did not seek the testimony of demons, but carefully selected who would speak for Him and what message they would bring (remember the call of James, John, Simon and Andres to be fishers of men–they were in training to speak the Gospel of the Kingdom of God).
+Jesus did not seek the testimony of demons, but carefully selected who would speak for Him and what message they would bring (remember the call of James, John, Simon and Andrew to be fishers of men–they were in training to speak the Gospel of the Kingdom of God).
 The second command requires the demon to leave the host.
-Now the demon would begin looking for a new home, traveling through waterless places (Matthew 12:43, pages 1521-1522).
+Now the demon would begin looking for a new home, traveling through waterless places (Matthew 12:43).
 Notice that Jesus did not argue with the demon or question the demon.
 He knew all about the demon and only commanded silence and deliverance.
 Jesus exercised absolute power over demons, and they could not stand against His will.